AndreGuerrero/MotionGraphs/ReadMe.txt

 If you run the compiled application on a device that does not have a gyroscope, no gyroscope or device motion data will be available.
 You cannot effectively run the application on the simulator.

+OBSERVATIONS:

+This application was created based on an Apple example: https://developer.apple.com/library/ios/samplecode/MotionGraphs/Introduction/Intro.html

+I developed this application in Spring 2014 (but I just uploaded it to Github in 2016, :| ).
+Therefore, there may be some deprecated packages or commands in use.
+I compiled it before upload and it still works!

+At this point, you have to hardcode the IP address that you want to FTP the data to.
+It should be pretty simple to create a new View and add that information though.